Root Chakra Symbol

 Bloodstone represents vitality, passion and courage.
 These characteristics relate directly to positive root chakra meanings.
 This stone’s connection to blood purification dates back five thousand years to Mesopotamia.
 According to folk medicine, bloodstone is particularly valued as a means to stop the flow of blood and to heal any wound.

-Red Coral and the Root Chakra
+Red Coral and Root Chakra Symbolism

 Red Coral is technically not a gemstone, but it was used extensively in ancient civilizations for medicinal purposes.
 Like its sister from the sea, the pearl, this stone is comprised mostly of calcium.
 Red Coral is purported to enhance fertility, calm the mind, and strengthen the skeleton.
 Red coral is grounding for the root chakra, helping to focus energy on the completion of goals and projects.
 Red Coral is the stone of optimism, bringing good luck and pleasant dreams.